michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 An async function is simply a regular Rust function that returns an `impl Future`, i.e. some type that implements the `Future` trait interface, which is what contains the `poll` function we've been referencing.
-The future returned by _this_ async function in particular is a state machine much like our `Task` class from Javascript, but auto-generated by the Rust compiler.
+The future returned by _this_ async function in particular is a state machine much like our `Task` class from JavaScript, but auto-generated by the Rust compiler.

 The `tokio` documentation
 [has an excellent example of what this compiles to](https://tokio.rs/tokio/tutorial/async#async-fn-as-a-future).
 To further illustrate the point, we can actually use the Rust compiler to generate a high level representation of the IR that this syntax generates.
-Compiled to HIR (high-level-intermediate-representation) in the nightly version of the rust compiler, we get an output like the following:
+Compiled to HIR (high-level-intermediate-representation) in the nightly version of the Rust compiler, we get an output like the following:

 ```rust